OldG Hosting provider reviews

 Independent, long-form hosting provider reviews focused on real-world performance, pricing reality, effort required, limitations, and upgrade paths.

-We measure real-world uptime percentages and check server response times across global locations to evaluate reliability and loading speed.
+We measure real-world uptime percentages and server response times across global locations.

-We assess dashboards, backups, SSL, staging tools, security features, email hosting, and WordPress tools.
+We assess dashboards, backups, SSL, staging tools, security features, and WordPress tools.

 We compare pricing, renewal rates, performance delivered per pound, and overall plan value.